Willie Sojourner

-Willard Leon Sojourner (September 10, 1948 – October 20, 2005) was an American collegiate and professional basketball player and international coach.
-He played collegiately at Weber State University and went on to a professional career, winning a championship with the New York Nets and playing overseas.
-The Italian arena PalaSojourner is named in his honor.
-Sojorner is known for giving his friend and teammate Julius Erving his famous "Dr. J." nickname.
+Willard Leon Sojourner (September 10, 1948 – October 20, 2005) was an American basketball player and international coach.
+He played collegiately at Weber State University in Ogden, Utah and had a professional career, winning a championship with the New York Nets and playing overseas.

+The Italian arena PalaSojourner was named in his honor.
+Sojourner is known for giving his friend and teammate Julius Erving his famous "Dr. J." nickname.
 He is the older brother of NBA player Mike Sojourner.

 Early life

 Willard Leon Sojourner was born on September 10, 1948, to George and Dorothy Sojourner, one of their eleven children.

 Sojourner attended Germantown High School in Philadelphia, Pennsylvania, where he didn't play basketball until his senior year.
 Until his senior year, Sojourner had concentrated on swimming and track.
 Eventually, his father and the high school basketball coach both encouraged Willie to give up competitive swimming to concentrate on basketball because of his size.
 He was a medalist in the backstroke and butterfly in swimming and a talented high jumper in track.
 Because of his basketball inexperience, Sojourner wasn't highly recruited by colleges.